sunny-chung/hello-http/doc/features/ssl-configuration.md

 - Password-encrypted PKCS #8 PEM
 - PKCS #1 PEM

+Alternatively, a PKCS#12 or P12 or PFX bundle containing exactly one certificate and one private key can be imported.
+If multiple entries of the same kind are found, only the first one would be imported.

 The formats are detected automatically.
 Files with the `.key` file extension are usually in PEM or DER formats.